Simba14/mitein/README.md

 **When to use:** only if you need to pre-render a page whose data must be fetched at request time.
 Time to first byte (TTFB) will be slower than getStaticProps because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration

 More info [here](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering)

+## 🤝 Contributing

+Mitein's goal is to help strengthen connections and communities.
+Therefore, it makes perfect sense for Mitein to be open-source and invite the power of community to its code!
+Any contribution is greatly appreciated and needed.
+Mitein is volunteer led and will never be a for-profit platform.

+You can find out [here](https://github.com/Simba14/mitein/CONTRIBUTING.md) how you can start contributing to our codebase right away.

 ## 💫 Deploy